Zero-sum partitions of Abelian groups and their applications to magic- and antimagic-type labelings: Introduction

-For every Abelian group $\Gamma$ with more than one involution and large enough order, first Cichacz and Tuza~\cite{CicTuz} showed that it has $4$-ZSPP, and later M\"{u}yesser and Pokrovskiy showed that it indeed has $3$-ZSPP~\cite{MP}.
-This result was improved by Cichacz and Suchan~\cite{CicrSuch} for every $\Gamma$ of order $2^{n}$ for some integer $n>1$ such that $I(\Gamma)\neq 1$ with the following theorem. \begin{thm}[\cite{CicrSuch}] Let $\Gamma$ be such that $|I(\Gamma)|>1$ and $|\Gamma|=2^n$ for some integer $n>1$.
+For every Abelian group $\Gamma$ with more than one involution and large enough order, first~\citet{CicTuz} showed that it has $4$-ZSPP, and later~\citet{MP} showed that it indeed has $3$-ZSPP.
+This result was improved by~\citet{CicrSuch}, for every $\Gamma$ of order $2^{n}$ for some integer $n>1$ such that $I(\Gamma)\neq 1$, with the following theorem. \begin{thm}[\citep{CicrSuch}] Let $\Gamma$ be such that $|I(\Gamma)|>1$ and $|\Gamma|=2^n$ for some integer $n>1$.
 Then $\Gamma$ has {$3$-ZSPP.} \end{thm}

-Recall that, for every Abelian group $\Gamma$, there exist groups $L$ and $H$, with $|L|=2^\eta$ for a nonnegative integer $\eta$ and $|H|=\rho$ for an odd positive integer $\rho$, such that $\Gamma\cong L\times H$.
+Recall that, for every Abelian group $\Gamma$, there exist groups $L$ and $H$ with $|L|=2^\eta$ for a nonnegative integer $\eta$ and $|H|=\rho$ for an odd positive integer $\rho$ such that $\Gamma\cong L\times H$.
 Moreover, a finite Abelian group $\Gamma$ has no involutions if and only if its order is odd.
 So, if $\eta=0$, then $\Gamma$ has $2$-ZSPP by Theorem \ref{Zeng}.
 On the other hand, if $\rho=1$, then $\Gamma$ has $3$-ZSPP by Theorem \ref{SK}.